 Teaching Assistant - Miss Warner

-Please encourage your child to practice their spellings and times tables at home as we will have spelling and times tables practice weekly on a Thursday.
+Please encourage your child to practice their spellings and times tables at home along with reading daily.

 Please ensure that your child is bringing their reading book and water bottle every day.

 PE is indoor on Tuesday, please make sure your child has their full kit.

 Our topic this half term is Evolution & Inheritance

 Identify where a period of history fits on a time line.

 Recognise that living things have changed over time and that fossils provide information about living things that inhabited the Earth millions of years ago.

 Recognise that living things produce offsprings that vary.

 Identify how animals and plants are adapted to suit their environment in different ways and the adaptation may lead to evolution.